How Important Is Diet When Treating Endometriosis?

-Perhaps one of the most frustrating things about having endometriosis — besides the debilitating cramps and long periods — is knowing that there's no known cure for the disorder that affects an estimated 1 in 10 women of reproductive age in the United States.
+Perhaps one of the most frustrating things about having endometriosis — besides the debilitating cramps and long periods — is knowing that there's no known cure for the disorder that affects an estimated 1 in 10 women in the UK.
 After a diagnosis, which can take 10 years to get, people with endometriosis are often left to simply manage and treat symptoms.

 Advertisement